rikulo/rikulo-docs/stream/RSP/Standard_Tags/page.md

 The `import` attribute specifies the libraries to import.
 For example,

-    [:page import="dart:async, dart:collection show HashMap"]
+    [:page import="dart:collection, dart:collection show HashMap"]

-> Notice that `dart:io` and `dart:io` and `package:stream/stream.dart` will be imported by default.
+> Notice that `dart:io`, `dart:async` and `package:stream/stream.dart` will be imported by default.
 You don't need to specify them.

 > If a Dart file is specified in the `partOf` attribute, the given Dart file will be updated automatically with the imported libraries specified in this attribute.